Can I sell assets and a phone number from one business to another in Delaware?

 Answer:

-This package is appropriate for the sale of a sole proprietorship, meaning that corporate status has not been registered with the state.
+This package is suitable for selling a sole proprietorship, which means the business is not registered as a corporation.
 The forms included are legally enforceable in Delaware.
-It is possible that other forms may be required, depending on all the facts and documents involved.
-For example, there may be applicable licensing requirements.
+Additional forms may be necessary based on specific circumstances, such as applicable licensing requirements.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.